huaminghuangtw/Evergreen-Notes/Permanent-Notes/perfectionism.md

 > _“Premature optimization is the root of all evil.” — Donald Knuth_ [^2]

 Done is better than perfect. — First make it work.
 Then optimize (pretty, efficient, documented).
-Don't over-engineer.
+Don’t over-engineer.
 Never start to scale/optimize things too early.
-Use [feedback](feedback.md) for fast iterations. _**It's okay to be wrong.**_
+Use [feedback](feedback.md) for fast iterations. _**It’s okay to be wrong.**_

 ---